jsharples777/tech-blog-jps/README.md

 A new user can register and create a login with the Options menu, and then be able to enter their own entries and comment on other entries.

+If the user is idle, the session expires in 30 minutes.

 # Installation Instructions

 1. Install [node.js](http://nodejs.org)